Attack on ICRC Ebola ambulance in Congo wounds three volunteers

 “Security measures were taken immediately.
 Burials are suspended until further notice,” he said by telephone, referring to ICRC activity in and around Butembo city in Beni region.

-Proper burial of Ebola victims is critical to control the disease, which causes fever, vomiting and diarrhea, and is spread through direct contact with body fluids.
+Proper burial of Ebola victims is critical to control the disease, which causes fever, vomiting and diarrhoea, and is spread through direct contact with body fluids.

-Robert Kahumula, a spokesman for the local Ebola response team, said the health workers “were wounded during an attack by young people, skeptical of the presence of Ebola in the region.”
+Robert Kahumula, a spokesman for the local Ebola response team, said the health workers “were wounded during an attack by young people, sceptical of the presence of Ebola in the region”.

-“The burial did not take place because the young people ambushed the response team and vandalized the ambulance that was transporting the body,” he said.
+“The burial did not take place because the young people ambushed the response team and vandalised the ambulance that was transporting the body,” he said.

-Last Thursday, the WHO warned of a build-up of mistrust toward Ebola response efforts in certain communities in eastern Congo as a result of rumors, misinformation and a preference for traditional medical practices.
+Last Thursday, the WHO warned of a build-up of mistrust towards Ebola response efforts in certain communities in eastern Congo as a result of rumours, misinformation and a preference for traditional medical practices.

+Reporting by Giulia Paravicini Additional reporting by Fiston Mahamba in Goma Writing by Alessandra Prentice Editing by Aaron Ross